okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/scim/scim-11/index.md

 **GET** /Users

-Okta checks that the User object exists on the SCIM server through a GET operation with the `filter=userName` parameter (or any other filter parameter that was configured with the SCIM integration).
+Okta checks that the User object exists on the SCIM server through a GET method request with the `filter=userName` parameter (or any other filter parameter that was configured with the SCIM integration).
 This check is performed using the `eq` (equal) operator and is the only one necessary to successfully provision users with Okta.

 > **Note:** The filter must check an attribute that is _unique_ for all Users in the Service Provider profiles.